 The Child is father of the Man;

 All people were once children, so the line makes some sense on that level.
 We come from children as children come from their parents.
-The greater implication is that, like a parent, a child can be a great teacher and a great role model.
+The greater implication is that, as a parent, a child can be a great teacher and a great role model.

 And I could wish my days to be

-The poem was written in 1802 while Wordsworth was staying at Dove Cottage with his wife.
+The poem was written on March 26, 1802, while Wordsworth was staying at Dove Cottage with his wife.
 This was a fertile place for the poet, as he wrote many poems there.
-Indeed, My Heart Leaps Up was written at around the same time of many of the poet’s other works such as ‘To The Cuckoo,’ ‘Ode: Intimations of Immortality,’ etc. The poem was first published in 1807 as part of “Poems, in Two Volumes”.
+Indeed, ‘My Heart Leaps Up’ was written at around the same time as many of the poet’s other works such as ‘To The Cuckoo,’ ‘Ode: Intimations of Immortality,’ etc. The poem was first published in 1807 as part of “Poems, in Two Volumes”.
 Explore more Wordsworth poems.

 The overall meaning of this poem is that Wordsworth wants to keep his childish self alive and tries to feel the impulses of nature as he felt as a child.

 The “rainbow” is a symbol of nature.
 It is depicted as a bridge that connects Wordsworth’s spiritual self to the divine.

 The mood of this poem is joyous and filled with childish enthusiasm.

 Here is a list of some poems that similarly deal with the themes present in William Wordsworth’s lyric ‘My Heart Leaps Up’.